Introduction to Operative Dentistry Technique

 - Develop skill in mixing and manipulation of amalgam, composite, bonding agents, bases, liners, and glass ionomers and understand the basis for procedures and when each material is most appropriately used to treat the patient.

-- Develop critical thinking skills that allow integration of all relevant information to formulate the most appropriate treatment solution for the patient.
+- Develop critical thinking skills that allow accurate appraisal of the literature, and integration of relevant information to formulate the most appropriate treatment solution for the patient.

 - Develop an ability to accurately assess the quality of surgical preparations and restorations.